kydogg/todo-app-simple/README.md

 - GreatStack for the comprehensive tutorials on web development.
 - All the open source contributors who make learning and building projects like this possible.

-Please replace `yourusername` with your actual GitHub username, and `Your Name` with your real name or GitHub handle.
-This README should be saved as `README.md` in the root directory of the day's challenge you are working on.